mkudija/mkudija.github.io/notes/_md/Kid's Books.md

 - *How Murray Saved Christmas* by Mike Reiss
 - *Treasury of Nursery Stories* retold by Susan Price
 - *10 Minutes till Bedtime* by Peggy Rathmann
+- *Cindy Ellen: A Wild Western Cinderella* by Susan Lowell